gbv/github-webhook-handler/README.md

 ### Webhooks Without Signature Validation
 It is possible to configure webhooks without signature validation. **Experimental feature!
 Please use with caution!** To use this, do not configure a secret (or if a global secret is configured, set the webhook's secret to an empty string) and set `skipValidation` to `true`.

+### Status Codes
+- Status 200 (OK) will be returned when a matching webhook was found (the command itself is run asynchronously, so a failed command will not return an error code).
+- Status 401 (Unauthorized) will be returned when there was a matching webhook, but the signature could not be validated.
+- Status 404 (Not Found) will be returned when no matching webhook was found.

 ## Webhook setup

 It's necessary to select `application/json` content type.